juliasakakibara/MotionBLE/README.md

 ## **Description**

-The [**MotionBLE iOS App**](https://github.com/juliasakakibara/MotionBLE_ArduinoSketch) allows scanning and connecting to Bluetooth Low Energy (BLE) devices that advertise specific services and characteristics.
+The **MotionBLE iOS App** allows scanning and connecting to Bluetooth Low Energy (BLE) devices that advertise specific services and characteristics.
 The app has two main screens:

+The corresponding Arduino sketch for this app can be found here: [MotionBLE Arduino Sketch Repository](https://github.com/juliasakakibara/MotionBLE_ArduinoSketch/tree/main)

 - **Scan:** Searches for and displays nearby BLE devices.
 Once a device is selected, a connection can be established.
 - **Connect:** Allows interaction with the characteristics of the connected BLE device: